boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/web.md

 ![Showing configuration of relative date parameter with web url](/static/assets/working-with-datasource/data-connectors/images/Web/RelativeDateParsing.png)

-Now, this URL will be parsed, and templates will be matched, hence the templates will be replaced with dates accordingly.
-This helps you to fetch data between the start date and end date.
+Now, this URL will be parsed and templates will be matched, so the templates will be replaced with dates accordingly.
+This will help you fetch data between the start date and end date.

 ### Functions supported in date parameters

 You can configure parameters as numeric values for the following functions: AddMinutes, Addhours, AddDays, AddWeeks, AddMonths, AddYears, AddQuarters, SetDayStart, and SetMonthStart.

-All the Add methods should not have parameter as 0, the SetDayStart should have a numerical value between 0 and 6, and the SetMonthStart should have a numerical value between 1 and 12.
+All of the Add methods should not have a parameter of 0.
+The SetDayStart method should have a numerical value between 0 and 6, and the SetMonthStart method should have a numerical value between 1 and 12.

-String parameters are used in the next set of functions which are start, end, format, and SetTimeZone.
-Both start and end functions support four string parameters which are week, month, quarter, and year.
-The format function is used to change the format of date and time, and the parameter is matched with the date and time format supported in C#.
-A support for epoch time is also made available in the format function.
-The SetTimeZone is used to change the time zone of the date and the parameter is matched with TimeZoneInfo IDs present in C#.
+String parameters are utilized in the following set of functions: start, end, format, and SetTimeZone.
+Both the start and end functions support four string parameters: week, month, quarter, and year.
+The format function is used to modify the format of date and time, with the parameter being matched with the date and time format supported in C#.
+Support for epoch time is also available in the format function.
+The SetTimeZone function is used to adjust the time zone of the date, with the parameter being matched with TimeZoneInfo IDs present in C#.

 `Today` function does not hold any parameters.
 Here for example concern we are using `today()`as `11/16/2018 12:17`